Trump's first full day back in White House includes firings and an infrastructure announcement

 “You have felt the providential hand of a loving God.
 In the name of our God, I ask you to have mercy on the people in our country who are scared now," said Budde, who has criticized Trump before.

 Asked afterward by a reporter what he thought of the service, Trump said: “Not too exciting was it.
-I did think it was a good service.
+I didn't think it was a good service.
 They could do much better.”

 Later in the day, the president was expected to meet with House Speaker Mike Johnson and Senate Majority Leader John Thune and other GOP legislators.
 It’s the first formal sit-down for the GOP leadership teams, including House Majority Leader Steve Scalise, Senate GOP Whip John Barrasso and the new president, as they chart priorities for using Republican power in Washington.

-Note: This story has been updated to correct Trump's quote on the prayer service.